The Bibi Files: Synopsis

 Benjamin Netanyahu, facing allegations of bribery and corruption, is being interrogated by Israeli police.
 Netanyahu is defensive, calling the interrogators' questions "delusional" and the investigation "preposterous and insane".

 Insiders, including investigative journalist Raviv Drucker, believe that the 2018–2022 Israeli political crisis was a direct result of Netanyahu's efforts to avoid prosecution.
 They also claim that Netanyahu is using the Gaza war as an instrument to further delay his trial.
-Drucker is familiar with Netanyahu, having published several investigative reports on Netanyahu in the years before the documentary.
+Drucker is very familiar with Netanyahu, having published several investigative reports on Netanyahu in the years leading up to the documentary.
 Despite decades of corruption allegations, Drucker notes that Netanyahu has never faced prosecution.

 Hundreds of witnesses are interrogated throughout the course of the investigation.
 They state that Netanyahu and his wife, Sara, had been steadily receiving expensive gifts, including jewelry, cigars, and champagne, from wealthy businesspeople, including Arnon Milchan, Sheldon Adelson, and Miriam Adelson.
 Hadas Klein, Milchan's former assistant, alleges that the gifts were demanded by the Netanyahus like "a supplyment [sic] line".
 To hide the inflow of gifts, they communicated in code and concealed items in bags and coolers.
-Netanyahu, however, vehemently denies soliciting any gifts.
+Netanyahu vehemently denies soliciting any gifts.